streamingfast/substreams/docs/tutorials/rust/option.md

 ```

 Now, the function works as follows:
-- If the function **is able to retrieve the data**, then a `Some` struct containing the string is returned.
+- If the function **is able to retrieve the data**, then a `Some` value containing the string is returned.
 - If the function **is NOT able to retrieve the data**, then a `None` struct is returned.

 Let's complete the body of the function: